-We will endeavour to keep the school open.
+We will do everything possible to keep the school open.
 Assume it is unless you hear otherwise.
 Once Westmorland and Furness council have been informed, announcements are usually made on BBC Radio Cumbria and Smooth Lake District.

 Please can parents also ensure that their children have appropriate clothing for the weather.
 Many thanks.

 Sun Protection Procedures

 We have developed our sun protection procedures to ensure that children can all enjoy the sun safely over the coming months.